Ideal-Theoretic Strategies for Asymptotic Approximation of Marginal Likelihood Integrals: Appendix

-{\bf Acknowledgements.} Shaowei Lin was supported by graduate fellowship from A*STAR (Agency for Science, Technology and Research, Singapore).
-The author wishes to thank Christine Berkesch, Mathias Drton, Anton Leykin, Bernd Sturmfels, Zach Teitler, Sumio Watanabe and Piotr Zwiernik for many useful suggestions and discussions.
+{\bf Acknowledgements.} The author wishes to thank Christine Berkesch, Mathias Drton, Anton Leykin, Bernd Sturmfels, Zach Teitler, Sumio Watanabe and Piotr Zwiernik, as well as the anonymous reviewers for their many useful suggestions, discussions and corrections.